 5. Prepare for that daily commute

 San Diego is a commuter city.
 Make sure your car has been smog tested, and be ready to roll on all six lanes.
 If you choose to forgo owning a vehicle, you can get around quite well thanks to San Diego’s Metropolitan Transit System.
 The SDMTS supplies route maps to riders, and its on-the-go app provides immediate arrival and pickup times.
 Trolley lines connect downtown areas to the east and south communities.
+Luckily, traffic in San Diego isn’t nearly as bad as the infamous LA traffic, giving this city a potential “leg up” for those trying to decide between moving to San Diego or Los Angeles.

 6. Experience a lifetime of learning